-I don’t really get this diving scale-style accent on the minute track from 12 to 3 o’clock.
-With a water resistance rating of just 100 meters, the piece is clearly not suitable even for snorkeling, not to say real diving.
+I don’t get this diving scale-style accent on the minute track from 12 to 3 o’clock.
+With a water resistance rating of just 100 meters, the piece is not suitable even for snorkeling, not to say real diving.
 One could argue that the scale could be used as a rudimentary timer, but the chapter ring is fixed, so it is possible that it is here purely for cosmetic reasons.

-While Citizen offers this watch at less than €200 (the MSRP is just $265), you can still find the watch online at two thirds of the price, which makes it a fairly nice choice for a person looking for an entry-level solar powered timekeeper with sporty, energetic design.
+While Citizen offers this watch at less than €200 (the MSRP is just $265), you can still find the watch online at two-thirds of the price, which makes it a fairly nice choice for a person looking for an entry-level solar powered timekeeper with sporty, energetic design.

-The navy blue textile strap (pictured) that the watch originally comes on, looks fine, but you will possibly need to change it soon for some quality steel bracelet or a good NATO strap, so bear this in mind when calculating you budget.
+The navy blue textile strap (pictured) that the watch originally comes on, looks fine, but you will possibly need to change it soon for some quality steel bracelet or a good NATO strap, so bear this in mind when calculating your budget.

-The only thing that may really put some people off here is the central second hand.
+The only thing that may put some people off here is the central second hand.
 It may be personal, but I find the way it moves extremely annoying.
-For a timekeeper that is animated by a quartz mechanism, the second hand gets way too much attention.
+For a timekeeper that is animated by a quartz mechanism, the seconds hand gets way too much attention.
 Too bad you can’t put it on a small sub-dial.

 Build quality: 4/5

 Movement: Quartz, Citizen Eco-Drive caliber 8637, Made in Japan

 Functions: Hours, minutes, seconds, date, day of week

 Case: Stainless steel / Black ion plated steel

 Strap: Nylon NATO-style strap in indigo blue or khaki with metal buckle